Definition of Sabin vaccine

-: a polio vaccine that is taken by mouth and contains the three serotypes of poliovirus in a weakened, live state—called also Sabin oral vaccine; compare salk vaccine
+: a polio vaccine that contains three serotypes of poliovirus in a weakened, live state and is administered orally — compare salk vaccine

 Biographical Note for sabin vaccine